General Data Protection Regulation

 This new legislation is the biggest change in data privacy legislation in 20 years.
 Although, the Information Commissioner (the UK Data Protection Regulator) has stated it is an “evolution…not a revolution” of our current data protection laws, it does still create significant burdens (resources and financial) on schools, requiring them to overhaul their existing practices for handling personal data about pupils, parents/guardians, employees etc. in order to be compliant.

-GDPR is large and complex, so here’s an overview of the key areas which will affect schools to help you get started:
+GDPR is large and complex, so here’s an overview of the key areas which affect schools:

 Notification (Articles 33 and 34)

 GDPR introduces significantly higher financial penalties to organisations that fail to comply.
-Under the current Data Protection Act, schools could be fined up to £500,000 for a breach; from May 2018, they could be fined up to €20 million by the ICO.
+Under the new regulation schools could be fined up to €20 million by the ICO for a breach.

 The ICO has new powers to levy these hefty fines and is required by law to ensure that these are ‘effective, proportionate and dissuasive’.
 When considering whether or not to fine, and how much, the ICO will take into account (amongst other things) the: